 What We Are Not

-It is important to understand that Vimaan Suan is not an activist organisation and does not support or endorse unlawful or disruptive activities such as protests or demonstrations.
+Vimaan Suan is not an activist organisation and does not support or endorse unlawful or disruptive activities such as protests or demonstrations.
 We are firmly committed to improving the lives of companion animals and the people who love and care for them through education, community service and believe that we can effect change by setting and being positive examples in society.

 Vimaan Suan is not a boarding facility and will not take in animals for boarding.
 If you need your pet boarded while you are away, please contact Vientiane Dog Paradise, Le Cattititde Cafe Cat Cafe & Hotel or your veterinarian.

 Vimaan Suan is also not a veterinary clinic and does not provide private or commercial medical services for pets.
-If you are in need of veterinary assistance for your pets, please contact your local veterinarian (or a vet from the Resources list) immediately.
+If you are in need of veterinary assistance for your pets, please contact your local veterinarian (or a vet from the Resources List) immediately.

 Vimaan Suan also does not support the export or import of animals for adoption nor do we support any organisations that advocate it.
 We firmly believe that every country is faced with its own challenges to find enough homes for animals in need, and we do not need to contribute to that problem.
 HOWEVER, If you adopt a pet while living in Laos, we strongly urge you to plan on taking your pet with you when you relocate because we believe pets are family and forever.
 If you know that you cannot take your pet with you when you move, please consider fostering instead.